LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 ### Configuration
 In our startup class, we're currently registering our `IRestaurantData` service with the `InMemoryRestaurantData` implementation.
 We need to amend this to use our new `SqlRestaurantData` implementation.
 We also need to alter the registration method we use.
 Currently we're employing `AddSingleton<T>` - i.e. create a single instance and keep it throughout the app runtime, but DbContext is not thread safe so we should create a new instance for each new HTTP request using `AddScoped<T>` which ensures the DbContext is only used on a single logical thread.

-**Before:** `services.AddSingleton<IRestaurantData, InMemoryRestaurantData>()`
+- **Before:** `services.AddSingleton<IRestaurantData, InMemoryRestaurantData>()`
-**After:** `services.AddScoped<IRestaurantData, SqlRestaurantData>()`
+- **After:** `services.AddScoped<IRestaurantData, SqlRestaurantData>()`

 We also need to register an Entity Framework service to make the DbContext actually do something.

 `services.AddDbContext<OdeToFoodDbContext>(options => options.UseSqlServer(_configuration.GetConnectionString("OdeToFood")))`

-In the above, we provide the name of our DbContext derived class `OdeToFoodDbContext`, we instruct the service to use SQL Server and provide a connection string.
+In the above, we provide the name of our DbContext derived class `OdeToFoodDbContext`, we instruct the service to use SQL Server using an extension method found in `Microsoft.EntityFrameworkCore` namespace, and provide a connection string.
 We provide this string via our _appsettings.json_ file using an instance of the `IConfiguration` service. `GetConnectionString()` is a shortcut method that will look in our config file for a group named "ConnectionStrings" and then for a string with the string identifier we provide as a parameter - in our case "OdeToFood".

 ## POST - Redirect - GET Pattern